Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### You have an Azure environment that contains 10 virtual networks and 100 virtual machines You need to limit the amount of inbound traffic to al the Anure virtual networke.
+### You have an Azure environment that contains 10 virtual networks and 100 virtual machines You need to limit the amount of inbound traffic to all the Azure virtual network.
 What should you create?

 - [ ] One application necurity group (ASG).
 - [ ] 10 virtual network gateways.